 How to Remove Stains From Leather Sofa

 Cleaning stains on leather furniture takes a special hand.
 This is because you deal with specific stains on leather upholstery in different ways.
-Additionally, the cleaning methods also varies if you are cleaning a faux leather couch.
+Additionally, it differs from how to clean faux leather.
 For example, you deal with gum different than you do mold on a leather couch.
 Overall, you can expect to place the cleaner on the area then buff with a cloth.

 How to Clean a Synthetic Upholstery Sofa